Reverse Jet Scrubbing Technology

 Elessent Clean Technologies has more than 40 years of emission control expertise and over 500 successful wet gas scrubber references around the globe.
 More than 400 of these references were designed with the MECS® DynaWave® reverse jet scrubber technology.
 Its distinctive design and many benefits help to reduce air emissions and increase efficiency and cost-effectiveness in refineries, sulfur plants, sulfuric acid plants, metallurgical plants, power, cement kilns, waste incinerators and many other applications.

 DynaWave® reverse jet scrubbing is our preeminent solution for reliable compliance with increasingly stringent air pollution control requirements.
 It combines acid gas absorption, particulate removal and hot gas quenching— all in one vessel.
 In many conventional scrubbers or simple caustic scrubbers, each function occurs in a different area of the vessel, or outside the scrubber altogether.
 With DynaWave® technology, even oxidation is achieved in situ in the same vessel sump.
 No other scrubber is capable of this performance.
 Our straightforward approach reduces both capital and operating costs.
-Most importantly, it allows for minimal equipment inside the vessel, making the DynaWave® scrubber an extremely reliable and low-maintenance scrubber.
+Most importantly, it allows for minimal equipment inside the vessel making the DynaWave® scrubber an extremely reliable and low-maintenance scrubber.

 Our engineering experts can customize DynaWave® solutions for your specific application needs, as we’ve already done for many industries.
-Major companies in several high-demanding industries currently depend on DynaWave® technology to meet their clean air requirements.
+Major companies in several high-demand industries currently depend on DynaWave® technology to meet their clean air requirements.

-- Guaranteed low SO2 outlet from the stack at all times.
+- Guaranteed low SO2 outlet from the stack at all times

 - High on-stream reliability